ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/active-passive.rst

     For example, if a 5-node cluster split into 3- and 2-node paritions, the 3-node partition would have quorum and could continue serving resources.
-    If a 6-node cluster split into two 3-node partitions, neither partition would have quorum; pacemaker's default behavior in such cases is to stop all resources, in order to prevent data corruption.
+    If a 6-node cluster split into two 3-node partitions, neither partition would have quorum; Pacemaker's default behavior in such cases is to stop all resources, in order to prevent data corruption.

     Two-node clusters are a special case.
 By the above definition, a two-node cluster would only have quorum when both nodes are running.
 This would make the creation of a two-node cluster pointless.
-    However, corosync has the ability to require only one node for quorum in a two-node cluster.
+    However, Corosync has the ability to require only one node for quorum in a two-node cluster.

     The ``pcs cluster setup`` command will automatically configure